Body (Megan Thee Stallion song)

-"Body" is a song by American rapper Megan Thee Stallion.
-It was released on November 20, 2020 by 1501 Certified Entertainment and 300 Entertainment as the third single from her debut studio album Good News (2020).
+"Body" is a song by American rapper-songwriter Megan Thee Stallion, who wrote the song during the COVID-19 quarantine and was inspired by her own figure during the creative process, with additional concentration on sizes of waist and breasts.
+It was released on November 20, 2020, by 1501 Certified Entertainment and 300 Entertainment as the third single from her debut studio album Good News (2020).
 It coincided with the release of the album and was supported by a music video featuring cameo appearances from Taraji P. Henson, Blac Chyna, and Jordyn Woods, among others.

-Megan wrote the song during the COVID-19 quarantine and was inspired by her own figure during the creative process, with additional concentration on sizes of waist and breasts.
-A remix by British DJ Joel Corry was released on January 29, 2021.
+"Body" received positive reviews from critics, who praised its lyrics for being body-positive and empowering for women.
+It peaked at number twelve on the US Billboard Hot 100 and topped the component Streaming Songs chart, where it made Megan Thee Stallion the first woman in history to achieve three number-one songs in a single year.
+A remix of the song by British DJ Joel Corry was released on January 29, 2021.

 Composition and lyrics

-"Body" is an up-tempo "erotic" song, containing an "NSFW-like" sample of a woman sexually moaning in an unknown porno as well as "huge drums" and "thick synth bass lines".
+"Body" is an up-tempo "erotic" song, containing an "NSFW-like" sample of a woman sexually moaning in an unknown pornographic film as well as "huge drums" and "thick synth bass lines".
 Lyrically, Megan brags about her desirability, being the envy of other women and the fantasy of their men.
 The chorus primarily features the rapper consistently repeating "body-ody-ody-ody".
 The verses incorporate Megan Thee Stallion's signature "raunchy" lyrics containing sex appeal.
 She stated that she was inspired to write "Body" while she was appreciating her body during the COVID-19 pandemic at the time of the song's release, stating, "I'm like walking around the living room, freestyling, and appreciating my quarantine body 'cause I feel like I got a little fluffy and thick, and I was like, 'Baby, I still look good'".
 She revealed on The Late Show with Stephen Colbert that the song was aimed at celebrating body positivity in "all bodies".
+The term body-ody-ody derives from Drag Race terminology.